Palau‘s Shark Haven Act

 - Palau is one of the few places in the world, where you can still encounter a large population of the sharks on almost every dive.

-- The shark sanctuary of Palau led to the formation of other shark sanctuaries around the world, particularly in the Maldives, Honduras, Bahamas, and Tokelau.
+- The shark sanctuary of Palau started a wave of conservation that has since grown to 17 sanctuaries, from Samoa to Sint Maarten. particularly in the Maldives, Honduras, Bahamas, and Tokelau.

 - Palau was able to create the shark sanctuary it wanted, thereby successfully protecting over 135 Western Pacific shark species, as well as rays, making an effort to prevent them from becoming endangered or extinct.